Whether you're looking to find a long-lost relative or just learn about your family's past, AncestryDNA could meet your needs.

 - Opportunities to reach out to relatives.
 You can tap on AncestryDNA's network of over 15 million members to reach out to your potential relatives.

 - Waiting time.
-Typically, results take six to eight weeks to arrive via email.
+Typically, results take 6-8 weeks to arrive via email.

 Pros and cons